Illinois Compiled Statutes

 it shall adopt.
 The premium shall reflect the amount of insurance to be

 provided and the age and class of risk of each insured, but shall not

-reflect any changes in the health of the insured after the original policy
+reflect any changes in the health of the insured after the original policy or contract

 was last underwritten.